sk-zk/TruckLib/docfx/docs/Samples/02-realroad.md

 # Sample #3: Real world data

-This sample demonstrates one possible approach for importing the course of a real road into a map for the purpose of 1:1 mapping; in particular, it deals with the essential steps of fetching elevation data and projecting the points.
+This sample demonstrates one possible approach for importing the course of a real road into a map for the purpose of 1:1 mapping.
+In particular, it deals with the essential steps of fetching elevation data and projecting the points.
 You can find the full source code at `Samples/02-RealRoad/Program.cs`.

 ## Structs